dunglas/frankenphp/docs/config.md

 		name <name> # Sets the name for the worker, used in logs and metrics.
 Default: absolute path of worker file.
 Always starts with m# when defined in a php_server block. watch <path> # Sets the path to watch for file changes.
 Can be specified more than once for multiple paths. env <key> <value> # Sets an extra environment variable to the given value.
 Can be specified more than once for multiple environment variables.
-Environment variables for this worker are also inherited from the php_server parent, but can be overwritten here.
+Environment variables for this worker are also inherited from the php_server parent, but can be overwritten here. match <path> # match the worker to a path pattern.
+Overrides try_files and can only be used in the php_server directive.
 	}
 	worker <other_file> <num> # Can also use the short form like in the global frankenphp block.
 }